 Medical Humanities Strand research clusters

-Four new research clusters have been established as part of the Medical Humanities Strand.
+Four new research clusters were established as part of the Medical Humanities Strand.
 Find out more

-The Medical Humanities Research Strand is a cross-faculty initiative led by:
+The Medical Humanities Research Strand was a cross-faculty initiative led by:

 Dr Victoria Bates